AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 #### Web App code walk-through

 The Web App provides a web-based management interface for vehicle, package, trip, and consignment operational data for the sample scenario.
 You can adapt this web application as you deem necessary for your own scenario.
-This ASP.NET MVC Core web app demonstrates how to use the Cosmos DB SDK v3.0 to directly communicate with Cosmos DB, highlighting capabilities such as injecting the Cosmos DB client into controllers, performing CRUD operations against the database, and implementing paging of large data sets.
+This ASP.NET MVC Core web app demonstrates how to use the Azure Cosmos DB SDK v3.0 to directly communicate with Azure Cosmos DB, highlighting capabilities such as injecting the Azure Cosmos DB client into controllers, performing CRUD operations against the database, and implementing paging of large data sets.

 1. Open **Startup.cs** within the **FleetManagementWebApp** project.
 Scroll down to the bottom of the file to find the following code: